 Does Couch to 5k work?
 Chances are, if you're on social media, you have at least one friend who has extolled its benefits.
-Taking up running is a great idea for many of us – it’s free, it delivers amazing physical returns like weight loss in addition to mental health benefits and it doesn’t require much apparatus besides a good pair of trail running shoes.
+Taking up running is a great idea for many of us – it’s free, it delivers amazing physical returns like weight loss in addition to mental health benefits and it doesn’t require much apparatus besides a pair of the best trail running shoes.
 But as we all know, just because you don’t need access to a gym or specialized equipment to take up running, that doesn’t mean it’s easy.

-There are lots of barriers to prevent people from getting out on the trail – according to Run Britain, some of the main obstacles include lack of time, motivation and fitness to begin with.
+There are lots of barriers to prevent people from getting out on the trail – according to Run Britain (opens in new tab), some of the main obstacles include lack of time, motivation and fitness to begin with.
 That helps explain why so many people have turned to the popular Couch to 5k app to help them get moving, which provides simple coaching through an easy-to-follow systematic plan that claims to be the easiest program to follow for those wanting to run 5km.
 But does it actually work to build a healthy, dedicated running habit, or is it just another fitness fad that people do in January before returning to the couch?

 What is Couch to 5k?